-The MD_evReader is a free app for the iPad or Android tablets that has been developed to help people with a central vision loss read.
-It presents text from eBooks in a scrolling stream across a screen, in a similar way to a news ticker or a display board on a train.
-The app is designed for those people who use the eccentric viewing (EV) and/or steady eye strategies for reading.
-Some people with macular degeneration may find it useful as a reading aid, or as a way of practicing the eccentric viewing / steady-eye techniques.
+The MD_evReader is a free app for the iPad or Android tablets, which has been developed to help people with a central vision loss read.
+It presents text from eBooks in a scrolling stream across the screen, in a similar way to a news ticker or a display board on a train.
+The app is designed for those people who use Eccentric Viewing (EV) and/or steady eye strategies for reading.
+Some people with macular degeneration may find it useful as a reading aid, or as a way of practicing the Eccentric Viewing and steady eye techniques.

-The app also allows users to enlarge text size; change text and background colour; alter speed of scrolling text; and use a moveable fixation point to aid Eccentric Viewing
+The app also allows users to enlarge text size, change text and background colour, alter the speed of scrolling text and use a moveable fixation point to aid Eccentric Viewing